 Treatments and drugsBy Mayo Clinic staff

 Determining the cause of chronic cough is crucial to effective treatment.
-In some cases, more than one underlying condition may be causing your chronic cough.
+In many cases, more than one underlying condition may be causing your chronic cough.

 Medications used to treat chronic cough may include: